conformal_component/

 894

-895/// Represents a switched value that changes over the course of a buffer.
+895/// Represents an enum value that changes over the course of a buffer.

 896///